 This comes after German Chancellor Angela Merkel announced that she will not seek re-election as party leader following dismal electoral votes in Bavaria and Hesse.
 Merkel will continue in the Chancellorship until the next election, but her party will select a new leader, who would replace Merkel as their candidate for Chancellor in a subsequent government.

-Trading the news requires access to extensive market research to help you make informed trading decisions - and that's what we do best.
+Trading the news requires access to extensive market research - and that's what we do best.
 Open your Orbex account now.

 That last point opens up another factor in the elections: that the new party leader could try to oust Merkel and bring about snap elections before 2021 when they are next scheduled, in order to become Chancellor, bringing an end to the Grand Coalition (the union of the CDU and center-left SPD).